 Animals of the Sky

 A young girl, Delphina, finds herself in an unfortunate incident and gets helps from the unexpected Animals of the Sky.
 Come experience her story and discover how the stars can be connected to create real life animals!
-The target audience age for Animals of the Sky is 3 to 10 years.
+The target audience age for Animals of the Sky is 4 years to adult.

 Astrology: The Historic Beginning of Astronomy